Principal Investigator

 Graduate Students

-Alice is a third year PhD student in Chemical and Biological Engineering, working towards a joint degree in Materials Science.
+Alice is a fifth year PhD student in Chemical and Biological Engineering, working towards a joint degree in Materials Science.
 Alice grew up in the Bay Area and received a BS in Chemical Engineering from UC Davis.
 Her undergraduate research in the Moule Group focused on solution processing semiconducting polymers for organic electronics.
 She is excited to work on designing and 3D printing anisotropic polymeric materials here at Princeton.

 In her free time, she enjoys listening to music, spending time outdoors, doing crafts, and cooking.
-She can often be found reading and enjoying a coffee at local cafes, or attending concerts.
+She can often be found reading and enjoying a coffee at local cafes, knitting, or attending concerts.

-Kirstin is a second-year graduate student who joined the Davidson lab in 2022.
+Kirstin is a fourth-year graduate student who joined the Davidson lab in 2022.
 Born and raised in Ohio, they received their B.S. in Chemistry and B.A. in Philosophy from Kent State University in 2021.
 During their undergraduate career, they worked in the laboratory of Dr. Jeffrey Mighion developing a novel class of Ir(III) catalysts for C–H oxidation of unfunctionalized alkanes.
 In the Davidson lab, Kirstin studies the depolymerization of surface-active block copolymers.

 In their free time, Kirstin enjoys kayaking on Lake Carnegie, taking care of their many houseplants, and trying out new recipes.
 They also love social dancing, especially East Coast swing, Lindy, and salsa.

-Jiaen is a first-year Ph.D. student in Chemical and Biological Engineering.
+Jiaen is a third-year Ph.D. student in Chemical and Biological Engineering.
 She received her B.S. in Chemistry and M.S. in Materials Science and Engineering from Shenzhen University.
 Her previous research focused on investigating the drug release mechanisms of the drug delivery system and also the regulation of fibrous membrane matrix rigidity guides the treatment of breast cancer.
 She is excited to work on a study on the dielectric performance of polymer nanocomposite heterostructures for high-energy storage capacitors in Professor Davidson's lab at Princeton.

-Emily is a first-year PhD student in Chemical and Biological Engineering.
+Emily is a third-year PhD student in Chemical and Biological Engineering.
 She received her B.S. in Chemical Engineering from NC State University.
 Her undergraduate research with Dr. Qingshan Wei's research group focused on polymer microneedle patches for rapid DNA extraction for plant disease diagnostics.
 She is excited to study network heterogeneities and molecular design in liquid crystal elastomer elastocalorics in the Davidson lab.

 In her free time, Emily enjoys reading and writing fiction, hiking and taking long walks, cross-stitching, and creating digital art.